rdg922/bensticklehair/README.md

 - 📱 **Responsive Design**: Works on desktop and mobile
 - ⚡ **Server Actions**: Modern Next.js 15 with server-side form handling
 - 🌈 **90s Aesthetic**: Retro styling with rainbow text and classic web vibes
+- 📁 **Supabase Storage**: Images are stored in Supabase Storage for better performance and scalability

 ## Tech Stack